ylyma/tp/docs/DeveloperGuide.md

 Step 0.
 Assume that there is an existing list of applicants in the application after launch.

 Step 1.
-The user enters the compare command `attach 1 f/Downloads/resume.pdf f/Downloads/cv.txt` to attach the files `resume.pdf` and `cv.txt` in the `Downloads` directory to the first user in the visible list.
+The user enters the attach command `attach 1 f/Downloads/resume.pdf f/Downloads/cv.txt` to attach the files `resume.pdf` and `cv.txt` in the `Downloads` directory to the first user in the visible list.

 Step 2. `AttachCommandParser` will then invoke `ParserUtil` for parsing of the index and check for index errors, and then parses the file paths to check for any invalid path characters.
 If index is invalid or the file path contains invalid path characters, the system will generate an error message.
 The error message will be displayed to the user, providing clear feedback about the issue and the specific constraints that are not met.